 There are two options to leverage Xiaohongshu for foreign brands: firstly, as a social platform to improve brand visibility and interact with potential consumers; secondly, as a cross-border e-commerce marketplace to sell products.

-Similar to famous platforms like WeChat and Weibo, to set up an official brand account on Xiaohongshu is also possible for foreign companies.
+Similar to famous platforms like WeChat and Weibo, to set up an official brand account on Little Red Book in China is also possible for foreign companies.
 Companies need to submit various documents such as business registration for verification and depending on the product category, required documents can be different.

 On the brand homepage: